dotnet/docs/docs/core/additional-tools/uninstall-tool.md

 On macOS, the tool can only uninstall SDKs and runtimes located in the */usr/local/share/dotnet* folder.

 Because of these limitations, the tool may not be able to uninstall all of the .NET Core SDKs and runtimes on your machine.
 You can use the `dotnet --info` command to find all of the .NET Core SDKs and runtimes installed, including those SDKs and runtimes that this tool can't remove.
 The `dotnet-core-uninstall list` command displays which SDKs can be uninstalled with the tool.
+Note that versions 1.2 and later can uninstall SDKs and runtimes with version 5.0 or below and previous versions of the tool can be used to uninstall 3.1 and below.

 ## Install the tool